longhorn/longhorn/enhancements/20230517-set-recurring-job-to-pvc.md

 #### Sync Volume recurring job labels to PVC ####

-The volume controller checks and updates the Volume to ensure the recurring job labels stay synchronized with the PVC by detecting recurring job label differences.
+If the PVC is labeled with `recurring-job.longhorn.io/source: enable`, the volume controller checks and updates the Volume to ensure the recurring job labels stay synchronized with the PVC by detecting recurring job label differences.

+#### Remove PVC recurring job of the deleting RecurringJob ####

+As of now, Longhorn includes a feature that automatically removes the Volume recurring job label associated with a deleting RecurringJob.
+This is also applicable to the PVC.

 ### Test plan